kaliop-uk/ezmigrationbundle/README.md

 ## Customizing the migration logic via Event Listeners

-An easy way to hook up custom logic to the execution of migration steps - without having to implement your own customized action executors - is to use Event Listeners.
+An easy way to hook up custom logic to the execution of migrations - without having to implement your own customized action executors - is to use Event Listeners.

 Two events are fired *for each step* during execution of migrations:

     * ez_migration.before_execution => listeners receive a BeforeStepExecutionEvent event instance
     * ez_migration.step_executed => listeners receive a StepExecutedEvent event instance

+An event is fired only in case a migration fails because a step throws a specific migration abort exception:

+    * ez_migration.migration_aborted => listeners receive a MigrationAbortedEvent event instance

 In order to act on those events, you will need to declare tagged services, such as for ex: